 - ACC387 Financial Statement Analysis (to start Spring 2019)

 - ACC484 Internal Audit (to start Spring 2020)

 Total upper level accounting courses credits: 24

 Remaining credits for the major are determined by advisement.

 Student Learning OutcomesUpon completion of the program, students will be able to:

-- Demonstrate market readiness in a business-like setting.
+Objective 3.1 Students demonstrate market readiness in a professional setting.